 Senegal, Mauritania, Gambia, Upper Guinea Coast, West Africa

-Agathe studied political science in Sciences Po (Paris) with a major in Human Rights & Humanitarian Action before turning towards research.
+Agathe studied political science at Sciences Po (Paris) with a major in Human Rights and Humanitarian Action.
 She obtained her second master’s in social sciences from the Humboldt University (Berlin), with a master’s thesis on refugees’ and local NGO workers’ practices of translation of UNHCR ‘gender mainstreaming’ guidelines in Dakar, Senegal.
-Since June 2016 Agathe joined the research group ‘Integration & Conflict along the Upper Guinea Coast’ as a doctoral candidate.
-Her PhD project explores the doing and undoing of the "LGBT refugee category" by actors of the asylum system cooperating in Dakar for the sake of a resettlement model for queer West African asylum seekers.
+In June 2016 Agathe joined the research group ‘Integration and Conflict along the Upper Guinea Coast’ as a doctoral candidate.
+Her PhD project explores “LGBT refugeeness” as a category negotiated in Dakar by aid agents and queer asylum seekers seeking resettlement to the Global North.